-USF System Policy 5-014 Asset/Property Management states, "All USF System property must be physically inventoried annually.
-The property
+USF Policy 5-014 Asset/Property Management states, "property must be physically inventoried annually.
+The property must also

-must also be inventoried upon the change of accountable officer and/or physical location.
+be inventoried upon the change of accountable officer and/or physical location.
+It

-It is the accountable officer's responsibility to maintain definitive control over
+is the accountable officer's responsibility to maintain definitive control over all

 UCO Asset Management Services Procedures and Forms Section V, subparagraph D, states the Accountable Officer is responsible for submitting the proper forms associated with the unscanned assets.
 At the end of the yearly inventory cycle, all unresolved property will be reported to USF administration and state/federal auditors, if requested.
 This data is also considered the public record in the State of Florida.

-Also per the above USF System Policy, upon the change of the accountable officer/
+Also per the above USF Policy, upon the change of the accountable officer/ Department

-is responsible for ensuring the paperwork is filed for items that are off campus or
+ensuring the paperwork is filed for items that are off campus or change location on